-4 Fully-qualified name: System.Reflection.Assembly.
+&lt;sup>4 Fully-qualified name: System.Reflection.Assembly.

-When you create a new Smart Device project in Visual Studio .NET, the Smart Device Application Wizard creates a set of using statements for you, as shown in figure 3-1.
-These are not needed to build the code that has been generated for you, because the forms designer uses fully-qualified names.
+When you create a new Smart Device project in Visual Studio .NET, the Smart Device Application Wizard defines a set of project imports for the new project.
+These do not appear as a set of Imports statements in your code, however, but are defined as part of your project properties.
+You view these in the project properties window, as shown in figure 3.1.
+The imports are not needed to build the code that has been generated for you, because the forms designer uses fully-qualified names.
 Instead, these references tell the IDE about the namespaces needed to support IntelliSense.

-Figure 3-1 Using declarations created by the Smart Device Application Wizard
+Figure 3-1 Project imports created by the Smart Device Application Wizard